rachelmcallister1/Object-Relational-E-commerce-Back-End/README.md

 ## Walkthrough Video
 This is not a deployable applicaiton.
 Please visit the following link to view the full functionality of the application.

+## Sources
+Starter code provided by the Northwestern instructional team.
+Additional support from tutor staff, and criteria guide from https://github.com/jpd61/e-commerce-backend.